 Looking for a custom Raspberry Pi 3 case to 3D print?
-Then you've come to the right place.
-This is a list of excellent, awesome and fantastic Raspberry Pi 3 cases to 3D print, also compatible with Raspberry Pi 2 and Model B+.
+Check out our list of 30 great Raspberry Pi 3 cases to 3D print, also compatible with Raspberry Pi 2 and Model B+.

 Launched in 2012, the Raspberry Pi is a single-board computer the size of a credit-card.
 It has just enough grunt to power a range of applications, and it’s cheap and versatile.
 Learning about computer science has never been more accessible or affordable.